 Carrie lifted an eyebrow.
 “Okay, I know I’VE missed any connection between me and the– between me and Luci.”

 “She suggested that same date to me yesterday,” Frank explained.

 “Oh, she did, did she?”
 Carrie said, folding her arms.

-“As I said to her then, even if it is possible, given the device can apparently travel to any time during our current year… I’m not sanguine about travel to the future,” Frank continued.
+“As I said to Luci then, even if it is possible, given how the device can apparently travel to any time during our current year… I’m not sanguine about travel to the future,” Frank continued.
 “It will substantially compound the number of unknown variables involved.”

 Carrie shrugged.
-“Immaterial if we outvote you two to one,” she noted.
+“Your fancy words are outvoted two to one,” she pointed out.
 “Though I would like to know exactly what Luci’s interest is with that date.”

 Carrie sniffed.
 “No deal.
 At least, not if this relates to Julie, since the guy grills me on her every other day.
 I’m starting to think he’s got psychological problems.”

 “It doesn’t directly relate to Julie,” Luci assured.
 “It relates to Chartreuse.
 However, I cannot say anything more without an assurance of your complete confidence.”

 Carrie frowned, and looked at Frank, who shrugged.
 “Look, I’ll keep quiet either way,” he pointed out.
 “Again, more concerned with the actual travel into the future.”

 Carrie fought briefly against her curiosity, but it was a losing proposition.
 “Okay, Luci,” she agreed.
 “Nothing to Corry.
 I’m pretty sure he’ll ease off me after the 12th anyway.”